jackyhuynh/SecurityTesting/ethical-hacking-part-1.md

 - The paper introduce security testing principles.
 - The paper also discuss about types of security testing.
 - The relationship between STLC, SDLC, and security testing
-- A Use case of simulating Man-In-The-Middle Attack on a system, and the tools that can be used in an Man-In-The-Middle Attack (Python, Kali Linux, Web Application)
+- A Use case of simulating Man-In-The-Middle Attack on a system, and the tools that can be used in an Man-In-The-Middle Attack (Python, Kali Linux, Web Application Security Testing)
 - Overview of Penetration Testing Methods(Pen Testing) and its related work

 ## Introduction: